eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 ### Overview

-- Close the dropdown _if it's opened_ as part of the test setup.
+- Implement the logic to close the dropdown _if it's opened_ as part of the test setup.
-- Open the form, also as part of the test setup.
+- Implement the keyword to open the form, also as part of the test setup.
   - Test should pass with or without the dropdown initially opened.
 - **Optional:** Investigate what happens if you don't close the dropdown beforehand.
 What errors do you see?